cometh-game/connect-api-examples/README.md

 ### Sign the Transaction

 For signing the transaction, we will utilize the `signTypedData` function with our signer.
-This function takes three essential parameters:
+This function takes three parameters:

 - `domain`: This includes the `chainId` and `verifyingContract` (which is our wallet address).
 - `types`: A constant from EIP 712.